langnatalie/LWA/README.md

 3. Global Optimization Toolbox

 ### Running
 The main file is `LWAOpt_.m`.
-Before running it, add to path all other the folders of the project.
+Before running it, add to path all folders of the project.
 This code will automatically save the content needed for latter plottings.

 ### Plotting
 All plotting functions appear in the `plotting` folder.
 Load the needed data the has been saved, and provide it as argumets for the functions.